 - DO NOT STAPLE YOUR RETURN.
 DO NOT STAPLE ANY DOCUMENTS, SCHEDULES OR PAYMENT TO YOUR RETURN. - Make sure your NAME is on the return. - Make sure your SSN is on your return. - Be sure you enter your daytime telephone number in the space provided on the front of your return. - Check to make sure that your math is correct.
 A math error can cause delays in processing your return. - If claiming dependent exemptions, write the number of dependents claimed on the front of the return.
-On page 1 (and page 3, if needed) of the return, write each dependent's name, SSN, relationship, and the number of months that he or she lived in your home. - Check the boxes to make sure you filled in all required boxes. - If you requested a filing extension, make sure that you check box 82F on page 1 of the return. - Sign your return and have your spouse sign, if filing jointly. - Write your SSN and tax year on the front of your check.
-The Department of Revenue may charge you \$25 for a check returned unpaid by your financial institution. - Include all required documents.
+On page 1 of the return, write each dependent's name, SSN, relationship, and the number of months that he or she lived in your home.
+If more space is needed, complete page 3 and include with your return. - Check the boxes to make sure you filled in all required boxes. - If you requested a filing extension, make sure that you check box 82F on page 1 of the return. - Sign your return and have your spouse sign, if filing jointly. - Write your SSN and tax year on the front of your check.

+The Department of Revenue may charge you \$25 for a check returned unpaid by your financial institution.

+- Include all required documents.
 Place these documents to the back of your return.
-Documents you must include with your return are those items listed in numbers 1 through 4 below. - I. Include Form(s) W-2 after the last page of your return. - 2.
+Documents you must include with your return are those items listed in numbers 1 through 4 below. - 1.
+Include Form(s) W-2 after the last page of your return.
+Also include Form(s) 1099-R after the last page of your return if you had Arizona tax withheld from your pension or annuity. - 2.
 Include Arizona Form 301, applicable credit forms, and your own schedules after page 2 of your return.
 If itemizing, include these forms after your Arizona Schedule A (NR) and your federal Schedule A. - 3.
 If claiming a credit for taxes paid to another state or country include a copy of the other state's or country's filed return. - 4.
 If you itemize, be sure to include Arizona Schedule A (NR) and a copy of the federal Schedule A. Include the Arizona Schedule A (NR) and the federal Schedule A directly after page 2 of your return.
 Include other forms and schedules behind the Schedules A. - Do not include correspondence with your return.